 Bharti is also very forthright, has never given a bribe, and has deep faith in God.
 She hopes that her daughters will imbibe this integrity and faith.
 "Moms should be like the voice of conscience preventing children from going astray later in life," she says.
 But the value she has tried hardest to pass on is to stay focused and be disciplined.
 "I tell my girls to manage their time well, to make a list of things to do and to complete their tasks in a determined manner," she adds.

-A child in third standard who accidently puts her classmate’s notebook in her bag, may not understand how this affects the other child.
-Says S Dinakar, a parent caught in such a situation, “I had to explain to my daughter Sudha, how her classmate is likely to get scolded at home for losing the book and her friend may fare poorly in the test if she cannot study.
-We immediately informed her classmate about the mixup and returned the book.”
-Sudha learnt to put herself in the other person’s shoes and learnt to acknowledge the implications of her actions.
+A child in the third standard who accidentally puts her classmate's notebook in her bag, may not understand how this affects the other child.
+Says S Dinakar, a parent caught in such a situation, "I had to explain to my daughter Sudha, how her classmate is likely to get scolded at home for losing the book and her friend may fare poorly in the test if she cannot study.
+We immediately informed her classmate about the mixup and returned the book."
+Sudha learned to put herself in the other person's shoes and learned to acknowledge the implications of her actions.

 Your children are watching and learning values from you.
 Make sure you lead by example.